SuadeLabs/fire/documentation/properties/purpose.md

 ### inv_in_subsidiary
 Describes an account representing the profit or loss made on investments in subsidiaries, associates and special purpose entities.

+### litigation
+litigation expenses not related to credit risk that were not covered by an associated provision.

 ### manufactured_dividend
 Describes an account representing the manufactured dividends paid or received by the reporting entity.